OmniBrew/sw5e-data/data/powers/improved-kinetite.md

 Creatures within 30 feet of the sphere have disadvantage on Wisdom (Perception) checks made to listen.

-Force Potency.
-When you cast this power with a force slot of 5th level or higher, the damage increases for each of its effects by 1d6 for each slot level above 4th.
+***__At Higher Levels__:*** When you cast this power with a force slot of 5th level or higher, the damage increases for each of its effects by 1d6 for each slot level above 4th.